 It is reasonably expected that the vacant property to the east will be annexed into the Town in the future and developed as a Planned Development.
-Meanwhile, the 5.39-acre parcel will remain, with a portion of it buffered by a preserved jurisdictional wetland.
-However, it is important to note that the Town will require the installation of a street stub to this property.
+Meanwhile, the 5.39-acre parcel will remain, with a portion of it buffered by a preserved jurisdictional wetland and a proposed 20-foot-wide type 'D' (opaque) perimeter buffer.